kateryna1996/recipify/README.md

 * [Creative Acknowledgement](#creative-acknowledgement)
 ***
 ## Structure
-This webapplication was build with:
+This webapplication was built with:
 - React;
 - Spoonacular API;
 - Hogeschool NOVI Backend;